Calestial2/Txtmax/README.md

 - **localhost:** Start a Python or Flask app on a web server.
 Choose between Flask or PythonHTTP, enter a filename including its extension, and run it on localhost:8080.
 - **recycle:** Recover deleted files by listing all deleted files and typing "recover <filename>.<extension>" to restore them.
 - **environment:** Store your API key secrets securely.
 You will be prompted to provide database credentials, the API name, and its secrets.
 You can type 'y' or 'n' for "Debug Mode," and then you will be asked for the server port.
 Based on your inputs, a `.env` file will be generated.
+- **ignore:** Create a `.gitignore` file.
+You will be prompted to choose from options such as "nodejs," "env," or "log."
+Based on your selection, a `.gitignore` file will be generated.
 - **version:** Although not included in manual and help, it creates a version.txtmax to see details like Name, Size, Maintainer
 - **exit:** Exit the Txtmax editor.